asharer/data-science-work/c01-titanic-assignment.md

   - More 3rd class passengers survived than 2nd class passengers, which also surprises me slightly.
 (Will need to compare totals for these groups.)
+  - Most survivors from 1st and 2nd class were women.
+  - 3rd class survivors were more balanced in gender.
+  - Crew survivors were mostly male.

 <!-- end list -->